sdoboli/Lab8_CSC16_S21/README.md

 		Type: ls

  Congratulations!
 You are now ready to start your assignment.

+A)
-A) Edit the helloWorld.cpp file.
-Open the file using an editor.
+	1) Open the the firstProgram.cpp file using the visual studio code editor.

-	Suggested editor:
-		Visual studio code: https://code.visualstudio.com/  - cross-platform
-		Install any suggested plugins for C++ code

-	Open the file helloWorld.cpp in Visual studio code Change the file helloWorld.cpp - change the text in between double quotes " " Save helloWorld.cpp
+   	2) Compile the firstProgram.cpp by typing:
+		make firstProgram
+	3) Run the program by typing:
+		./firstProgram
+	4) What do you observe about the value of  halfI.
+Change the expression on the right side of halfI = i/2 with alternatives (2) and (3) mentioned on the same line as comment.
+After each change  you make,  save the program, compile it and run it with different input value.
+What is the output in each case?
+Do you see any differences?
+Pay attention to the values you choose to run the program.

 B) Compile your cpp file: